Dr Hugh Tuckfield

 Meg Hansen

-Director, IPSC USA Hub
+Non-Resident Fellow, IPSC USA Hub Lead

 Meg Hansen is a geopolitical and governance strategist with regional expertise in the United States, Europe, and the Indo-Pacific.
 She was the 2023–24 Senior Fellow in the Budapest Fellowship Program at the Danube Institute and previously served as president of a State Policy Network–affiliated think tank in Vermont.